giry-dev/mangrove-docs/docs/web-app/strategies/key-actions-questions/how-to-withdraw-inventory.md

 1. Go to the [Mangrove dApp](https://app.mangrove.exchange/) and click on the Strategies tab

-2. Select "Manage" for the strategy that you would like to withdraw inventory
+2. Select "Manage" for the strategy that you would like to withdraw inventory from

 3. Choose the "Parameters" tab